 [Image Source: Contextual Safeguarding Framework, Dr Carlene Firmin, 2015]

 Contextual safeguarding sets out to create a response to extra-familial abuse in the following ways:

 - From initial assessment through to intervention, those involved should be targeting the contexts in which abuse is occurring or has occurred.

 - A critical part of the contextual safeguarding approach is that instead of a ‘crime reduction’ approach to community safety, the framework is to address extra-familial risk from a ‘child welfare’ perspective.

 - Making use of partnerships with individuals and sectors within the community, education and health and social care systems.
 This includes professionals such as youth workers, social workers and medical professionals, as well as school workers.
 Then this extends to everyone within the community including transport providers, businesses in the local area, residents’ associations, parks/recreation services and community organisers.

 - The success of the contextual safeguarding framework should be assessed with reference to the nature of the context in which harm has been occurring or has occurred, instead of just focusing on behaviour changes from the child or young person that was at risk in those contexts.

-The first tier acknowledges the extra familial context more overtly, including talking to parents and carers, and engaging young people in activities where they can safety and openly explore their feelings.
+The first tier acknowledges the extra-familial context more overtly, including talking to parents and carers and engaging young people in activities where they can safely and openly explore their feelings.
 Using a mix of both public and private spaces are a critical aspect here.

 At the second tier, individuals and sectors involved in the contextual safeguarding framework should work to create resources and approaches for assessing and interacting with groups, education settings and public spaces, identified as ones in which children and young people have experienced abuse.